Navigating an Autism Diagnosis

 Though many books have attempted to create one, the role of a parent does not come with an instruction manual.
 Every child is different, so how is it possible to know what the next correct step is for each one?

-At Hopebridge, we cannot write a one-size-fits-all guide, but we are here to help families navigate some of the often unexpected parts of the journey, such as pursuing a diagnostic evaluation for autism spectrum disorder (ASD).
+At Hopebridge, we cannot write a one-size-fits-all guide, but we are here to help families navigate some of the often unexpected parts of the journey, such as pursuing a diagnosis for autism spectrum disorder (ASD).

 Jump to Dr. Claiborne’s steps and recommendations to navigate an autism diagnosis for your child: